 - In MMC 825 set the "USE REMOTE VM" option to YES - In MMC 825 program the station group for the SVM in the main location under "REMOTE VM NUMBER" e.g. 50-49 - Confirm that at the main location that the entries in MMC 824 that require voice mail boxes have the MB: option set to Y so that when a VM download is performed these mailboxes and extension id's will be automatically created. - Make sure you have created mailboxes for the remote node stations on the SVMi using MMC 740 (or SVMi Mailbox Administration).
 Create these mailboxes on the system where the SVMi resides.

 Centralized Operator Setup

 This setup allows all dial "0" calls in the remote system to call the operator in the main system.
 This feature only works with dial "0" calls.
-This is accomplished by changing the attendant destination in MMC 825.
+Recalls etc. will ring the designated local operator.